Loading...

 How to consume coffee with milk | english moong dal chilla without glucose spikes

-Add a source of healthy fats such as avocado slices or a handful of nuts like almonds or walnuts to your meal to help stabilize your blood glucose levels.
+Include a source of healthy fats such as a handful of nuts or a few slices of avocado.
+This can help moderate blood sugar levels.

 Stay Hydrated